-The Fellowship Program aims to:
+The Fellowship Program is:

 - Links to other researchers, policymakers and practitioners through the LCC Fellowship network and discussion series and, through these, enhanced links to influence research, policy and practice in areas relevant to the Life Course Centre